fat-potato-uk/k8-demo-2/README.md

 ![prom](prom.png "prom")

-If we want to use this to capture the metrics from our application, we can take advantage of the service discovery mechanics available to us in Kubernetes by simply annotating our service:
+If we want to use this to capture the metrics from our application, we can take advantage of the service discovery mechanics available to us in Kubernetes by simply annotating our `service.yaml`:

 ```yaml
 kind: Service